cinaq/pv-zone-operator/README.md

-# Kubernetes PV Labeler Operator
+# PV Zone Operator

-Kubernetes operator that automatically labels PersistentVolumes with zone information based on the node where the pod using the PV is running.
+Kubernetes operator that automatically labels PersistentVolumes with topology information based on the node where the pod using the PV is running.
+This is needed in the scenario that CSI provisioner itself does not set these labels.
+This is the case in [OVH Cloud](https://www.ovhcloud.com/).
+Perhaps also applicable in other vendors or environments.

 ## Overview

 The PV Zone Operator watches for pods in the ready state that use PersistentVolumeClaims.
 When it finds such pods, it:

-1. Gets the zone label (`topology.kubernetes.io/zone`) from the node where the pod is running
+1. Gets the topology labels (`topology.kubernetes.io/zone` and `topology.kubernetes.io/region`) from the node where the pod is running
 2. Finds the PersistentVolume bound to the pod's PVC
-3. Labels the PV with the same zone label
+3. Labels the PV with the same topology labels

 This ensures that PersistentVolumes are correctly labeled with their topology information, which is important for pod scheduling and data locality.

 ## Features

-- Automatically labels PVs with the correct zone information
+- Automatically labels PVs with both zone and region information
 - Only processes pods in the ready state
-- Only updates PV labels when necessary
+- Only updates PV labels when necessary (avoids unnecessary API calls)
 - Works with any storage type (CSI, cloud provider volumes, etc.)
+- Periodically scans all pods to ensure consistent labeling

 ## Installation